For Parents: FAQ's

-- 5th Grade - August 2019 the iPads will go home based on teacher discretion*.
+- 5th Grade - September 2019 the iPads began going home based on teacher discretion.

 - 3rd Grade - January 2020 iPads remain in classrooms*.

-*The decision to allow iPads going home in 3rd and 4th grades is currently under District review.
+*The decision to allow iPads going home in 3rd grades is currently under District review.

 What software and applications will be installed on the One-to-One iPads?